Shepherdwhen/Mafioso-Bot/README.md

 The `poll create <prompt> <option> [...<option>]` can be used by hosts to create polls.
 There is  maximum of twenty options, as Discord limits the number of reactions per message.
 For convenience, the command `poll ask <prompt>` will create a poll with yes/no options and `poll alive <prompt>` will create a poll with an option for each alive player when ingame, and for each joined player when in pregame.
 The `poll end <poll ID>` command can be used to end and get the results of a poll.
+Hosts and admins can use the `poll power <user> <power>` command to set the voting power of a player.
+This is reset to 1 when games start and end.

 Admins and moderators can use the `promote` and `demote` commands to switch between ingame versions of their admin and moderator roles.